-If you are wondering what to do in Kyoto and how to have unique local experiences, here is my list.
+If you are wondering what to do in Kyoto and how to have must-do experiences, here is my list.
 I am a tour guide from Kyoto and these things to do in Kyoto.
-I combined all the main attractions and activities.
+I combined all the main attractions and unique activities.
 This is the list of experiences I usually recommend my guests based on what I personally like and enjoy doing as a resident.

 There is a secret date spot for Japanese lovers in Arashiyama.
 You can also visit temples, check out the bamboo grove and feed wild monkeys all at the same place.

 Everyone knows the Arashiyama Sagano bamboo forest but not many know about the sandal ride.
 With an amazing view in the Spring and fall you will have an amazing Kyoto experience right next to the Sagano bridge.
 Additionally, the zen gardens in Okochi Sanso and Tenryuji temples in Arashiyama are the most tranquil Japanese gardens.

 Tip: Must go very early or late in the afternoon otherwise the place gets packed.
 This place is outside the downtown area and consists of many temples and shrines, so spare a half day.
 There are many cafes and restaurants so don’t worry about the food.
 The bamboo grove you see in the pictures is only a small part but still nice area to visit.

 Tip: After a 30-minute hike you will reach the Iwatayama Monkey Park where many cute monkeys are conserved in their natural habitat.
 You can feed tham and it is good family activity.
 If you want to spend the whole day in Arashiyama then you may also check the Otagi Nenbutsuji temple with thousands of Buddha statues.
 Also for honeymooners there is this famous romantic train ride